aviadr1/telxcc/README.md

 * tiny and lightweight (few KiBs binary, no lib dependencies)
 * easy to use
 * multiplatform (Mac, Windows and Linux @ x86, ARM etc.)
-* modern (fully supports UTF-8, conforms to ETSI 300 706 Presentation Level 1.5)
+* modern (fully supports UTF-8, colours in SRT files, conforms to ETSI 300 706 Presentation Level 1.5)
 * stable
-* high performing (on Macbook with Intel SSD it processes TS files at speed over 200 MiB/s, with less than 30 % of 1 CPU core utilization, SSD is the bottleneck)
+* high performing (even SSD is the bottleneck)
-* well tested (every build is automatically tested against English, German, Czech, Italian, Norwegian, Swedish, Finnish and Slovenian TS files)
+* well tested (every build is automatically tested against English, German, Czech, Italian, Norwegian, Swedish, Finnish, Slovenian and Polish TS files from different TV stations)

+telxcc is *the only utility having correct implementation* for following languages

+* Croatian
+* Czech
+* English
+* Estonian
+* Finnish
+* French
+* German
+* Hungarian
+* Italian
+* Lettish
+* Lithuanian
+* Polish
+* Portuguese
+* Rumanian
+* Serbian
+* Slovak
+* Slovenian
+* Spanish
+* Swedish
+* Turkish

+telxcc also has limited/untested implementation of cyrillic and Greek alphabet for

+* Bulgarian
+* Croatian
+* Greek
+* Russian
+* Serbian
+* Ukrainian

+and it is also already prepared for arabic and hebrew scripts (no such TS samples are unfortunately available for testing).

+telxcc could be run in "search engine mode", in which case it produces TXT output suitable for indexing (UTC airtime and caption in plain text).

 ## Compiled binaries and other downloads